Jeromeprince99/Task_Reminde_Application-Angular_Frontend/README.md

  4. Navigate to the project folder in terminal
  5. Enter "ng serve" and go to "http://localhost:4200" and enjoy the app

+>To run this app, u need the Django backend which is not included in this repository.
+U can find the Django backend of this app and installation,usage instructions here in this repository : https://github.com/krishtna999/task-reminder-backend

  Notification UI ->